gitter-badger/npm-pocket/README.md

 ## Overview

-NPM maintains a registry of Node packages and offers a command line interface (CLI) to manage packages.
-Packages can be installed globally, or locally (i.e. relative to your project folder).
+NPM maintains a registry of Node packages and offers a command line interface (CLI) to manage them.
+Packages can be installed globally and/or locally.

 *Source: https://docs.npmjs.com/getting-started/what-is-npm*